seichewarning/fc2/README.md

 FC2-MICRO:
-This is the name for the EC2 mirco instance running the file copying script.
+This is the name for the EC2 mirco instance running this script.
-When creating an image for this machine, it's best to create a medium or large one, other wise it might run out of memory installing everything.
+When creating an image for this machine, it's best to create a medium one, other wise it might run out of memory or you might run out of patience.

 MODEL-M5: